Incensed Spain threatens Argentina after YPF seizure

-Madrid called in Argentina’s ambassador over the nationalization order on Monday by Argentina’s combative president, Cristina Fernandez, a move that sent Repsol shares tumbling but delighted many ordinary Argentines.
+Madrid called in Argentina’s ambassador over the nationalization order on Monday by Argentina’s populist and assertive president, Cristina Fernandez, a move that sent Repsol shares tumbling but delighted many of her compatriots.

 “I must express my profound unease.
 It’s a negative decision for everyone,” Spanish Prime Minister Mariano Rajoy said.

-Speaking at a World Economic Forum meeting in Mexico, he said the Spanish-controlled company was being expropriated “without any justification.”
+Speaking at a World Economic Forum meeting in Puerto Vallarta, Mexico, he said the Spanish-controlled company was being expropriated “without any justification.”

-Spain is due to consider its next steps at a cabinet meeting on Friday.
-But it appeared to have limited leverage over Argentina, which has proven impervious to pressure in the past.
+Spain was due to consider next steps at a cabinet meeting on Friday.
+But it appeared to have little leverage over Argentina, which has proven impervious to pressure in the past.

-Repsol said YPF was worth $18 billion as a whole, and that it would seek compensation on that basis.
+Repsol said YPF was worth $18 billion as a whole, and it would be seeking compensation on that basis, but the Spanish oil major’s shares fell by 7.5 percent in Madrid.

-As of Tuesday’s market close, YPF’s market capitalization was $10.4 billion, according to Reuters data.

-Argentina’s Deputy Economy Minister Axel Kicillof said Buenos Aires would not agree to Repsol’s valuation.
-“We’re not going to pay what they say,” he told the Senate committee kicking off a debate over the expropriation bill.
+Argentina’s deputy economy minister said Buenos Aires would not meet Repsol’s valuation.

-A surging fuel import bill has pushed production to the top of Fernandez’s agenda at a time of worsening state finances in Latin America’s No. 3 economy.

-Repsol, whose shares fell 7.5 percent in Madrid on Tuesday, said the takeover was unjustified and vowed to defend its interests.

-“This battle is not over,” company Chairman Antonio Brufau said.
+“This battle is not over,” Repsol Chairman Antonio Brufau said.
 “The expropriation is nothing more than a way of covering over the social and economic crisis facing Argentina right now.”

-Late on Tuesday, Moody’s Investors Service said it was downgrading YPF and keeping the company’s ratings on review.
+The company said it could raise money in the bond market and sell some assets to help its cash flow.

+Fernandez dismissed the risk of reprisals, saying: “This president isn’t going to respond to any threats ... because I represent the Argentine people.
+I‘m the head of state, not a thug.”

 European Commission President Jose Manuel Barroso urged Argentina to uphold international agreements on business protection with Spain.
 “I am seriously disappointed about yesterday’s announcement,” he said in Brussels.

-British Foreign Secretary William Hague added to the chorus of condemnation, saying: “This goes against all the commitments Argentina has made in the G20 to promote transparency and reduce protectionism.”

-Argentina and Britain have been locked in a diplomatic battle over oil exploration in the Falkland Islands for months.
+“It’s absolutely shameful considering everything that Spain has done for Argentina,” said a woman called Domi, who was filling her tank at a Repsol petrol station in Madrid.

+“I hope the government takes measures and does something serious.
+They’ve pulled our leg long enough!”

-Spanish media slammed the expropriation, believed to be biggest nationalization in the natural resources field since the seizure of Russia’s Yukos oil company a decade ago.
+Spanish media condemned the Argentine action, believed to be the biggest nationalization in the natural resources field since the seizure of Russia’s Yukos oil company a decade ago.

-La Razon newspaper carried a photograph of Fernandez on its front page in a pool of oil with the headline: “Kirchner’s Dirty War”, a reference to her full name.
+La Razon newspaper carried a photograph of Fernandez on its front page in a pool of oil with the headline: “Kirchner’s Dirty War”, referring to her full name.

-El Periodico spoke of “The New Evita”, noting Fernandez announced the nationalization in a room dominated by a large sculptured image of Eva Peron, the first lady of Argentina from 1946-1952 who is revered by many Argentines as a champion of the poor.
+El Periodico spoke of “The New Evita”, noting Fernandez announced the nationalization in a room decorated with a large portrait of Eva Peron, the actress married to a president and revered by many Argentines as a champion of the poor.

 Repsol’s Brufau said he suspected nationalization of YPF was imminent when he tried to contact Fernandez last Friday and was told that the president “was angry” and did not want to speak.

-YPF has been under pressure from Fernandez’s center-left government to boost oil production, and its share price has plunged in recent months on speculation about a state takeover.
+YPF has been under pressure from Fernandez’s centre-left government to boost oil production, and its share price has plunged in recent months on speculation about a state takeover.

 Spanish investment in Argentina may now be at risk after the move on YPF.
-In the “reconquista”, or reconquest, of the 1990s, newly privatized Spanish businesses bought Latin American banks, telephone companies and utilities.
-“Reconquista” refers to the Spanish conquest of the region 500 years earlier.
+In the “reconquista”, or reconquest, of the 1990s, newly privatized Spanish businesses bought Latin American banks, telephone companies and utilities, much as their armor-clad ancestors had conquered the region 500 years earlier.

+“The measure creates legal insecurity for all European Union and foreign firms in the country,” Europe’s foreign policy chief Catherine Ashton said.
+“I am also alarmed to note that the president referred, in her speech, to investments in other sectors such as telecoms and banking.”

 Foreign investors are key to helping develop one of the world’s largest reserves of shale oil and gas recently discovered in the Vaca Muerta area of Argentina.

-Investors have pushed up the cost of protecting themselves against the risk of Argentina defaulting on its debt.
-Since February, Argentine credit default swaps have cost more than those of Venezuela, whose credit is also considered risky.
+Investors in financial markets pushed up the cost of protecting Argentina’s debt against the risk of default.
+Since February, Argentine credit default swaps have cost more than for Venezuela, Latin America’s other highly speculative credit.

-Argentine bond spreads widened to almost three times the average of the JPMorgan Emerging Markets Bond Index Plus (EMBI+), showing a decline in confidence.
+Argentine bond spreads over comparable U.S. Treasuries widened to almost three times the average of the JPMorgan Emerging Markets Bond Index Plus (EMBI+).

 Some analysts questioned whether Argentina might have an ace up its sleeve in the form of a new partner such as China Petrochemical Corp (Sinopec Group).